Seated Alternating Incline Bench Dumbbell Curls

 - Set up an incline bench at 45 degrees.

 - Holding a dumbbell in each hand, sit on the bench, keeping your shoulders and back firmly against the back rest.

 - Put your arms down by your side with your palms facing in to your body.

 - Slowly curl your arms up, rotating your wrist outwards (thumbs pointing away from your body) until the dumbbell is level with your shoulders.
 (Your palms should be facing your shoulders)

 - Flex or squeeze your bicep at the top of the movement and hold for a count of one.

 - Slowly lower the dumbbells back to the start position, turning your palms back in to your body.
 Repeat.

 Related exercises to discover

 Seated alternating incline bench dumbbell curls is a gym work out exercise that targets biceps and also involves abs and forearms.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Exercise / swiss ball bicep curls, trx suspension strap bicep curls and behind-the-back standing bicep curls are related exercise that target the same muscle groups as seated alternating incline bench dumbbell curls.
+Ez-bar preacher curls, barbell drag bicep curls and dumbbell biceps curl to shoulder press are related exercise that target the same muscle groups as seated alternating incline bench dumbbell curls.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.